 Gurney’s form has dropped off since reaching the final of the Melbourne Masters in mid-August.
 He failed to make it beyond the last 32 at the World Grand Prix and struggled at both the Grand Slam of Darts and the World Series.
 Disappointing displays at the Players Championship final and at Alexandra Palace followed, and he’ll be keen to add a little more flair to his game this year.

 Gurney was beaten by Glen Durrant in the third round of the World Championship, and he is likely to face stiff competition from the Teessider once again in the Premier League.

 Gurney arguably overachieved at last year’s event and may not hit the same heights this time around.
 He’ll probably have to settle for a mid-table finish in this year’s competition.
 However, despite being the outsider, the Derry-born thrower is unlikely to finish bottom of the pile.

-Nathan Aspinall is one of two debutants to feature at this year’s event, and the Stockport-born thrower will be hoping to build upon a hugely promising 2019, which saw him beat Rob Cross in the final of the UK Open.
+Nathan Aspinall is one of two debutants to feature at this year’s event, and the Stockport-born thrower will be hoping to build upon a hugely promising 2019, which saw him beat Rob Cross.

 2019 Premier League